101 ETF Lessons Every Financial Advisor Should Learn

 The Japanese economy was once a powerhouse of the world with seemingly limitless potential.
-But recent years have watched the economy fall into the doldrums as the Asian economy has struggled for the better part of three decades; the benchmark Nikkei index is about 75% below its all time high set in the early 1990s, as the country has failed to generate meaningful GDP growth and maintain a thriving export market.
-More recent issues like the Fukushima disaster and a struggling yen have maintained the heavy pressure on this economy.
+But the 2000s have watched the economy fall into the doldrums as the Asian economy has struggled for the better part of three decades; the benchmark Nikkei index is about 75% below its all time high set in the early 1990s, as the country has failed to generate meaningful GDP growth and maintain a thriving export market.
+In 2012, issues like the Fukushima disaster and a struggling yen maintained the heavy pressure on this economy.

 There are a number of ETFs that offer exposure to Asia, but the vast majority of them grant a fair amount of exposure to Japan; something that many investors wish to avoid in the current environment.
 The need to avoid Japan has led to a number of powerful tools that eliminate Japanese exposure altogether.
 Investors looking to maintain Asian exposure without the stagnant Japanese economy will find ETFs like AAXJ, AXJS, PAF, and EPP helpful (note that there are more choices where those came from).